PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:59:12
+Last updated: 2024-04-02 19:00:53
-Random Quote: To succeed, we must first believe that we can. - Michael Korda
+Random Quote: The secret of success is constancy to purpose. - Benjamin Disraeli